memery/memery-legacy/markov_src/README.md

 markov
 ======

-This program generates sentences using markov chains.
+This program generates sentences using markov chains-style random generation.
 It has plenty of explainations in the code.

 ## Usage